 The friendly owners of Čajdžinica Džirlo

 The second time I visited the tea house, it took me a moment to find the entrance because a crowd of school kids was blocking the way.
-They were surrounding a man sitting on a bench out front and asking him for autographs and to take his picture.
+They were surrounding a man sitting on a bench out front, asking him for autographs and taking his picture.
 Shrugging, I went inside.

 Dijana Džirlo greeted me as I entered.
 She and Husein are the couple who founded Čajdžinica Džirlo (čajdžinica means teahouse) after returning to Sarajevo after the war.

-Yes, turns out I crossed paths with one of Bosnia’s most succesful artists.
+Yes, turns out I crossed paths with one of Bosnia's most successful artists.
 Only in Sarajevo.

-The first time I went, I’d barely sat down when Husein came over and greeted me.
+The first time I went, I'd barely sat down when Husein came over and greeted me.
 I immediately liked him.
-His extravagant energy, big smile and pirate-like appearance, plus happy demeanor makes it impossible not to chat with him.
+His extravagant energy, big smile, pirate-like appearance, and happy demeanour make it impossible not to chat with him.
 He is the very definition of a people person.